Ford Mustang (second generation): 1975

-"With oil crisis memories starting to fade" Ford needed a V8 in the Mustang II to return "performance to respectable levels."
+"With oil crisis memories starting to fade," Ford needed a V8 in the Mustang II to return "performance to respectable levels."
 The engine bay was re-engineered to accept the 302 CID V8 option for the 1975 model year, with revised hood and header panel.
 The engine was limited to a two-barrel carburetor and "net" 140 hp.

 Testing by Road & Track "recorded zero to 60 mph in 10.5 seconds, and a top speed of 106 mph."
-Consumer Guide staff, though, found the new V8 to be sluggish and ill-suited to the car, with its added weight negatively affecting handling, a consideration that, along with poor visibility, uncomfortable seating, and very low fuel economy, contributed to them ranking it last that year in their Low-Priced Sport Car category. it was called the "5.0 L" even though its capacity was 4942 cc.
+Consumer Guide staff, though, found the new V8 to be sluggish and ill-suited to the car, with its added weight negatively affecting handling, a consideration that, along with poor visibility, uncomfortable seating, and very low fuel economy, contributed to them ranking it last that year in their Low-Priced Sport Car category.
+The Mustang II's 302 cuin engine was called the "5.0 L" even though its capacity was 4942 cc.

 Other than the optional V8 engine, the car underwent minor changes in 1975.
 The Ghia received opera windows and a padded vinyl half-top, as well as a plush Silver Luxury Group option.
 Ford sales literature continued to emphasize the car's potential similarity to the era's personal luxury models, with the cover of its main dealership brochure calling the Mustang II Ford's "small, sporty personal car."
 In mid-year, a 2.3 L "MPG" model was added, featuring a catalytic converter and a 3.18:1 rear-axle ratio (standard was 3.40:1) to claim EPA-version economy estimates of 23 mpgus in the city and 34 mpgus on the highway.
 To underscore fuel efficiency, all base 2.3 L Mustang IIs were called MPG after 1975.